A statistical approach for simulating the density solution of a McKean-Vlasov equation

 \subsection{Proof of Theorem \ref{thm: error 1}}

-We first need a crucial approximation result of the density of a diffusion process by the density of its Euler scheme counterpart.
-We heavily rely on the sharp results of Gobet and Labart \cite{Gobet2008sharp}. \begin{prop} Work under Assumptions \ref{ass: AI}, \ref{ass: AII} and \ref{ass: AIII 1}.
-For any $0 < t_{\min} \leq T$, we have
+The proof of Theorem~\ref{thm: error 1} relies on a crucial approximation result, stated in Proposition~\ref{densityeuler} below, concerning the density of a diffusion process and that of its Euler scheme counterpart.
+The proof of Proposition~\ref{densityeuler} itself is based on the sharp results of Gobet and Labart \cite{Gobet2008sharp}.